Holidays in Neustift

-If you drive down the valley Eisacktal, just before the city of Brixen the landscape changes in a mysterious way.
-Embedded in the exciting interplay of north and south there is located the peaceful village Neustift.Localities in the region Accommodations Neustift
+If you drive down the valley of Eisacktal, just before the city of Brixen the landscape changes in a miraculous way.
+Embedded in the exciting interplay of north and south there is the peaceful village Neustift.

 After the turn-off of the valley Pustertal the narrow Eisacktal begins to widen out to a broad basin.
 On the walks and lonely mountain paths off the Brenner motorway, South Tyrol’s most important route between north and south, everyday life, traffic and noises seem to be far off.
-Here and there you’ll probably feel even a little bit of Mediterranean atmosphere, always framed by the alpine ambience of the mighty mountains.
+Here and there you will probably feel even a bit of Mediterranean atmosphere, always framed by the alpine ambience of the mighty mountains.

 Around the Neustift Monastery

 If you would like to avoid the general hustle and bustle of the lively town of Brixen, but do not want to do without the assets of the area, you should visit the small but nice Neustift.
 Besides the mountain villages Schalders and Spiluck, Neustift is the third district of the municipality of Vahrn.
 It primarily won a reputation as seat of the monastery of the same name and the wine cellar belonging to it.